 The Q&A also clarifies that the mere presence of physical hazards (such as electrical equipment and mechanical hazards) in a space in a residential home would not make the space a permit-required confined space under the rule.
 The presence of physical hazards would only make a space a permit-required confined space if an entrant has exposure to a serious hazard and the exposure could impede the entrant’s ability to exit the space without assistance.

-NEW!
-Developed through consultation with NAHB, OSHA has developed a fact sheet on “Confined Spaces in Residential Construction” that is now available to view.
+OSHA, in consultation with NAHB, developed a fact sheet on “Confined Spaces in Residential Construction.”

 How does the new final rule differ from the rules that previously applied to construction work performed in confined spaces?

 The rule requires employers to determine what kinds of confined spaces their workers are in, what hazards could be there, how those hazards should be made safe, what training workers should receive, and how to rescue those workers if anything goes wrong.